jsanz/elastic-workshop/docs/01-setup.md

 * Use Docker Composer to start the stack locally
 * Run manually Elasticsearch and Kibana on your computer

+**NOTE:** Alternatively, you can just avoid all this part and use the facilitator cloud account.

 ### Set up: Elastic Stack with [Elastic Cloud][1]

 This is the easiest way to start this lab, simply create a new account at the [Elastic Cloud][1] and start a deployment.
 You can leave the default settings.
 Once you have the cluster up and running you need to save three important settings: